Lukas-S-Koehler/guild-tracker/database/00-SETUP-ORDER.md

 3. **Add your personal IdleMMO API key**
 4. **Test processing an activity log or challenge**

+## ✅ Verify Your Setup

+After running the scripts, verify everything is working:

+📄 **Run `07-verify-setup.sql`** in the Supabase SQL Editor

+This will check:
+- ✅ All tables exist
+- ✅ All guilds have config entries
+- ✅ RLS policies are correct
+- ✅ Indexes are created
+- ✅ Foreign keys are set up

+The script will tell you exactly what's wrong (if anything) and what to fix!

 ## 🚨 Troubleshooting

+### 🔥 **"No guilds found" for all accounts** (MOST COMMON)
+**Root Cause:** Infinite recursion in RLS policy (ERROR: 42P17) - the policy queries `guild_members` while checking permissions on `guild_members`

+**Solution:** Run `06-comprehensive-fix-loading-issues.sql` immediately!
+This fixes ALL RLS policies and indexes.

+**If already ran 06 but still broken:** Run `12-fix-recursive-rls-policy.sql` to fix just the RLS recursion issue.

+### ⚠️ **ERROR: 42P17: infinite recursion detected in policy**
+**Solution:** Run `12-fix-recursive-rls-policy.sql` to replace recursive policies with simple non-recursive ones.

 ### Error: "violates foreign key constraint guild_members_guild_id_fkey"
 **Solution:** Run `02-create-guild-configs-from-existing.sql` first to create all guild_config entries.